mobicom777/PlayList-amp/README.md

 ### Initialize playList

-In order to initialize `playList` you need to pass an array of videos with this structure:
+In order to initialize `playlist` you need to pass an array of videos with this structure:

 ```js
 videos = [